 Evaluate your current iPhone

-- How old is your current phone?
+- How old is my phone?
 If it’s just a year or two old, you can probably hold off.
 You can get away with an even older model these days — the iPhone 5s is still a perfectly serviceable phone for basic use and works with Apple’s newest operating system, iOS12.
 However, if you have anything older than an iPhone 5s, your phone won’t work with Apple’s iOS12.
 This means you’ll miss out on new features and might find that many of your apps won’t update.

 - Have you paid off your phone?
 If you still owe money on your current phone, consider holding on to it until it’s paid for.
 Once you own it, you can sell or trade in your iPhone for money off a new phone.